fbpx

 • 1.1) Description Open or Close

-The Athena International Olive Oil Competition (AΤΗENA IOOC) is an international olive oil competition that is held annually in Greece.
-The competition is international in terms of both judges and participants.
-A majority of the judges are foreign nationals, while sample entries from abroad must account for at least 40% of the total number of samples submitted.
+The Athena International Olive Oil Competition (AΤΗENA IOOC) is an international olive oil competition held annually in Greece.
+The competition is international in terms of both judges and participations.
+The majority of judges are non-Greek nationals, while samples from abroad must account for at least 40% of the total.
 The competition’s name comes from the ancient Greek goddess Athena who bestowed the olive tree on the city οf Athens which was then named after her.

 Greece ranks 3rd in the world in olive oil production and is by far the leader in per capita consumption.
 It is the country with the highest percentage of extra virgin olive oil relative to its total production and the country with the highest percentage of arable land dedicated to the cultivation of the olive tree.
 These facts alone would suffice to justify the project of a Greece-based international olive oil competition.
-However, an extra dimension should be taken into consideration: Greece was the first country in the world to cultivate the wild olive tree and to produce written records and works of art about olive trees and olive oil, thus contributing to the eventual establishment of the health benefits of the Mediterranean diet, where olive oil plays a leading role as one of the best foods for people to eat.
+However, an extra dimension should be taken into consideration: Greece was the first country in the world to cultivate the wild olive tree and to produce written records and works of art about olive trees and olive oil, thus contributing to the creation of an olive oil civilization, a most important manifestation of which is the Mediterranean diet, where olive oil plays a leading role.

-Thus, ATHENA IOOC also sponsors and initiates various innovative culinary projects aimed at creating solid brand names for competition winners and further developing the market for premium olive oils in Greece and around the world.
-These initiatives are announced periodically throughout the year.
+ATHENA IOOC initiates and supports innovative culinary projects throughout the year aimed at creating solid brand reputations for competition winners and further developing the market for premium olive oils both locally and around the world.
+These initiatives are announced periodically whenever necessary.

-The competition is held annually at a different venue in one of Greece’s olive oil producing regions.
+The competition is held annually in a different city every year, in one of Greece’s olive oil producing regions.

 • 1.2) Organization Open or Close